-Interplay has always relied on studies from the aviation, medical, and defense industries to deliver data-driven proof of the effectiveness of sim training to improve the effectiveness and productivity of the deskless worker.
+But don't take our word for it, studies from the aviation, medical, and defense industries have all delivered data-driven proof of the effectiveness of sim training to improve the effectiveness and productivity of the deskless worker.

 Summary: Surgeons who used VR training for 2 hours improved their time on task by 83% and were more than 70% “more efficient” in movement and measurements.
 There was no comparison group in this study.